10 Potty Training Mistakes You Don’t Want to Make (I Made Them All)

 Mistake #2: Learning From Only One Person

 There are tons of different views on potty training.
 Don’t choose one without knowing them all.
-Here are a few to get you started.
+Here are the main ones I’ve found to get you started.

 Popular Potty Training Methods